-The Toledo Lucas County Public Library was selected as the 2018 winner of the Award for Excellence in Reference and Adult Services, sponsored by ReferenceUSA, for the Living Better, Spending Smarter page.
+The Toledo Lucas County Public Library was selected as the 2018 winner of the Award for Excellence in Reference and Adult Services, sponsored by ReferenceUSA, for the Spending Smarter page.
 As a one-stop shop for personal finance, investment and referral information for northwest Ohio, Living Better, Spending Smarter was developed in collaboration by Melissa Jeter, Adult Services Librarian and Linda Koss, Grant Specialist, Business Technology Services, with the idea that vetted, full text information would available in an online environment, rather than a traditional bibliography.

 While they respect the in-depth information of printed works, they know that many people needing financial information prefer getting it immediately, without any further steps in information gathering.
 Living Better, Spending Smarter allows them to do this with trusted sources that are updated in a timely fashion.
 It can be used by librarians as well as the patrons of the library.

 As a result of a survey of librarians, it was uncovered that they felt uncomfortable with their grasp of library materials, and uncertain of local referral resources.
 They worked to create an online guide that would pull together information about the library’s online resources, reliable, free sources from the Internet, and a listing of local financial resources to which they could refer their customers.
 In addition, collaboration was made with community organizations focused on financial literacy to create a resource that would be a clearinghouse for local resources with the follow-up instructions to update the information regularly.
 Moreover, they researched financial consumer information from state and federal organizations.

 Thus, the information that is included in the resource is information that is currently in use by personal finance, consumer advocates of organizations such as the Federal Trace Commission (FTC), the Consumer Financial Protection Bureau (CFPB), as well as the Financial Industry Regulatory Authority (FINRA).